 The Password Protection Mode requires use of a password to control PPB protection.
 In the Password Protection Mode, the PPB Lock bit is cleared to "0" during power up or Hardware Reset to protect the PPB bits.
 A 64-bit password may be permanently programmed and hidden for the Password Protection Mode.
 The UNPWD command can be used to provide a password for comparison with the hidden password.
 If the password matches the PPB Lock bit is set to "1" to unprotect the PPB.
-The WRPLB command can be used to clear the PPB Lock bit to "0".
-After clearing the PPB Lock bit to "0", the UNPWD command can be used again to unprotect the PPB.
+The WRPLB command can be used to clear the PPB Lock bit to "0", the UNPWD command can be used again to unprotect the PPB.